RECYCLED

 When don’t I use the Corrugated Recycles symbol?

-Do not place the Corrugated Recycles symbol on containers that are not corrugated and readily recyclable.
+Do not place the Corrugated Recycles symbol on containers that are not corrugated and cannot be readily recycled.

 Where else can I use the Corrugated Recycles symbol?